 Picture this.
 You’re writing an article, and you need a photo to go with it.
-That’s no issue – a simple Google search and you’ll have thousands to choose from.
+That’s no issue – a simple Google search and you’ll have thousands of stock photos to choose from.

 Nothing remarkable, right?

 Now think about that situation again.
-How many of those stock photos featured Asians, or other people of colour?
+How many of those stock photos featured Asians, or other people of color?

 This is a major problem, and its repercussions aren’t limited to stock photographers.
 We see stock photos everywhere, and they influence the way we think as a society.